Words on the Page

 Richard Pulfer is the co-writer of the webcomic Blue Yonder.
 He is also the creator of Bat & Wolf, which won the international comic book pitching competition Direct2Development.

-10 Thoughts to “Writers Worth: The How-to’s of Comic Writing”
+10 responses to “Writers Worth: The How-to’s of Comic Writing”

 What a cool story, Richard, and a great example of perseverance.
 I lived in San Diego for years and Comic Con is one of its biggest events.
 The city loves it. 🙂